 We lumped these three types of doors into one category, mainly as they are all very similar and on a lot of new build homes, your back door is most likely a set of French Doors leading onto your patio.
 If you’re looking to just cover a good old, standard back door then you’ve got a few options you can look at.
 One of these is the PerfectFit, which as mentioned before are great as they clip onto the window itself.
 This means that there is nothing screwed onto the door, and nothing that will get in the way preventing the door from opening.

-If you’re looking to install a blind onto the door, then we would suggest a roller blind, but be careful with
+If you’re looking to install a blind onto the door, then we would suggest a roller blind, but be careful with the depth of the brackets as these could catch on the wall, depending on how it opens, possibly preventing the door from opening fully.

 Which blinds are best for Sliding doors?